top of page

 If you’re 40-50 and MUST wake early:

-3. Be PERFECT with other two factors (no room for error)
+3. Be PERFECT with the other two factors (no room for error).

-5. If minerals won't stabilize after 12-18 months: choose between job and health
+5. If minerals won’t stabilize after 12-18 months: choose between your job and your health.

-Younger = more metabolic reserve to compensate.
-At 60+, early waking becomes critical limiting factor.
+Younger individuals have more metabolic reserve to compensate.
+At 60+, early waking becomes a critical limiting factor.

 The Bottom Line

 Your body tries to fix potassium.
-Then loses it.
-Tries again.
-Loses it.
+Then it loses it.
+It tries again.
+It loses it again.

 That’s a bucket with a hole.